msnsports-31000/metro-app-screenshots/README.txt

 6.The light theme.
 7.In snapped mode, clicking a link launches it in the browser.
 You can also open its comments.
 8.Portrait mode.
-RemindMe for Windows:
+Reddit on ReddHub:
+1.The standard home screen
+2.First launch screen allows you to log in or use the app without logging in 3.The standard screen when the app is launched
+4.Live preview and commenting
+5.An example of some of the features provided 6.Gallery mode with thumbnails and captions 7.subreddits listing and embedded images
+8.Night mode theme
+Reddit ReddHubV2:
+1.Find the content you want from millions of submissions 2.The full power of reddit with the simplicity of an app 3.Full imgur gallery support
+4.Rich and elegant commenting
+5.Multi-account support
+6.Subreddit autocomplete, subscribe, unsubscribe, pin 7.Ability to share-to ReddHub
+8.Many links supported in-line for comments, so you can read while you browse 9.Rich snapped, 50/50, and portrait mode experience RemindMe for Windows:
 1.Easily create reminders for absolute times.
 You can even set them to repeat themselves automatically.
 2.Easily create reminders for a relative time, like 20 minutes.
 Great for countdowns!